 Because it is optimized for WordPress, the security protocols will help your site against broad attacks.
 However, it doesn’t mean that your site is vulnerable.
 Since WordPress is an open-source platform, it is also one of the most commonly hacked CMS.

 If your web hosting plan comes with additional security scanning and monitoring for your WordPress site, definitely check that out.
-If in case your site does experience a security breach, you always have the option to restore from a backup in your control panel or contact customer support to fully recover the website.
+If in case your site does experience a security breach, you always have the option to restore from a backup in your control panel or contact customer support to recover the website fully.

 2. Fast Performance

-If your website is slow, you’re not going anywhere in this fast-paced world.
-Search engine platforms like Google and Bing deranks your website if your site has a poor user experience.
+You’re not going anywhere in this fast-paced world if your website is slow.
+Search engine platforms like Google and Bing will de-rank your website if your site has a poor user experience.
 WordPress hosting ensures that your site is up-to-date with all the performance statistics.
 Even using a shared hosting plan comes with blazing fast speed, high bandwidth, no downtime, and faster uptime.

 You’ll also get a team of experts behind you that will work with you on on-site optimization, security, and further performance tweaks.